maxammann/blog/content/posts/2021-04-06-symbolic-model-guided/index.md

  Also the security context is filled with the symmetric key $k$ for example.
 Also when running `SendNewKey` we store the identity of the sender and the receiver.
 That could be **B** and **E** for example.
 When running `ReceiveKey` we also store store the sender and receiver.
 The pair of sender and receiver does not match, but the implementation did not through the `SignatureError` then the bug oracle detected an authentification violation.

+Now this is very specific and just some guessing very specific to this example.
+ProVerif already provides queries to detect security properties.
+Like for example secrecy of a message `query attacker(message)` or authentification: `query x:key,y:pkey; event(termClient(x,y))==>event(acceptsServer(x,y))`.
+These queries define connections between events.
+Events can be triggered and recorded in the security context.
+After adding an event the security context can be checked by the bug oracle.
+The oracle then decides whether the context contains violations.
+For example for a given symmetric key `x` and public key `y`, if `termClient(x,y)` happens but `acceptsServer(x,y)` hasnt been recorded yet then we have an authentification violation.

+Therefore, the bug oracle is a function of: `Violations[] ask_oracle(ctx: SecurityContext)`.
+You provide it a security context and the oracle decides which violations are contained.

+## Open Questions

+* Which granularity of symbolic traces is appropiate?
+* Which data must be in the security context to model:
+    * Replay Attacks
+    * Secrecy
+    * Authentification
+    * Forward Secrecy

 ## Next Steps

+* Take a look on the OpenSSL/rustls/Go entry functions
+* Take a look at the TLS ProVerif model

 [^1]: [Fuzzing Terminology]({{< ref "2021-03-21-fuzzing-terminology" >}}#the-term-fuzzing)
 [^2]: [afl-fuzz whitepaper](https://lcamtuf.coredump.cx/afl/technical_details.txt)